ijstartcans/ijstartcans.github.io/README.md

 *Just turn on your pc or any other device.

-*Go to the web browser of your pc or device and enter the URL https://ij.start.canon.
+*Go to the web browser of your pc or device and enter the URL [Ij Start Canon](https://ijstartcans.github.io/).

 *Then you will be taken to the official website of the ij.start.canon.